• Home

 • Recipes

-You are here: Home / Baby Boomers - Women Over 50 / How to Combat the Cold Weather Blues so You Won’t Feel SAD
+You are here: Home / Baby Boomers - Women Over 50 / Does the Winter Make You Feel SAD Now That You Are Older?

-We’ve gone through enough yearly transitions into the cold weather months to know that with the seasonal change can come feelings of sadness.
-Believe it or not, there is a medical term for this.
-Seasonal Affective Disorder, or SAD for short, is common in the gloomy fall and winter months and is accompanied by feelings of hopelessness.
-It is also more common in women than in men.
+The cold weather months often bring feelings of sadness that aren’t easily explained especially as we age.
+There is a medical term for this affliction called Seasonal Affective Disorder, or SAD for short.
+It is common during the gloomy fall and winter months and is accompanied by feelings of hopelessness.
+Women experience this more often than men.

 Tips for Combating Cold Weather Blues so You Won't Feel SAD - Winter can be isolating especially if you are over 50 and not as active as you were when you were younger.

-The fact is, as we lose hours of daylight, we tend to feel less energetic and more sluggish.
-But there are simple practices that, when built into your day-to-day life, can help boost your mood and fight those SAD feelings.
+We lose hours of daylight during the winter and it can make us feel less energetic and more sluggish.
+There are simple practices that, when built into your day-to-day life, can help boost your mood and fight those SAD feelings.

-Here are some tips you can begin working into your routine now and continue through winter to make you happier.
+Below are some tips you can begin working into your routine now and continue through winter to stave off that sad feeling.

-Confining yourself to your home for half the year because of cold weather is no way to live.
-It’s important to take a few hours each day to bask in the light even if it’s limited.
-Exposure to natural light gets your serotonin levels up and naturally, makes you happier.
-Whether you go to the store, meet friends for coffee, or go out for lunch with loved ones, it gets you out into the world to socialize.
+Don’t confine yourself to your home for half of the year just because the weather is cold.
+It’s important to spend a few hours each day basking in the sunlight even if it’s limited.
+Exposure to natural light levels up your serotonin and naturally, makes you happier.
+Get out to go to the store, meet friends for coffee, or go out for lunch with loved ones, so you can socialize.

 Sleep restfully

-We all know sleep is an important part of our lives.
-It helps our bodies and minds to recharge and allows us to live happy and healthy lives.
-Beyond just getting sleep, it’s important to ensure you’re getting a restful night’s sleep without tossing and turning, and waking up throughout the night.
+We all know that quality sleep is important to our well-being.
+It helps our bodies and minds to recharge and allows us to live healthy and happy lives.
+Take steps to ensure a restful night’s sleep without tossing and turning and waking up throughout the night.

-If you have back pain, which is common over 50, try out a new mattress as your current one could be the cause of your issues.
-You should also turn off your television or avoid having one in your bedroom altogether.
-The flashing light given off can disrupt your sleep cycle.
-Instead opt for a night light if needed, or if you find yourself needing noise you may want to try a sound machine.
+If you experience back pain, which is common in people over 50, you may want to consider upgrading your mattress to one that adequately supports your back.
+Turn off your television or avoid having one in your bedroom altogether.
+The flashing lights from various electronics such as alarm clocks or computers can also disrupt your sleep cycle.
+Opt for a night light instead.
+If noise is keeping you up at night you may want to try using a sound machine.

 Practice Self-Care

-Having a self-care ritual is an easy way to fend off feelings of being sad.
-If you don’t already have a routine, there’s no better time to find something right for you!
+Having a self-care ritual will help you fend off feelings of feeling sad.
 The Scandinavian concept of Hygge will give you more comfort and contentment during cold weather months.

-Adopting a winter skin care regimen, for example, is one way to boost how you feel and look, since cold weather is known to be harsh on your skin.
+Adopting a winter skin care regimen is one way to boost how you feel because cold weather often causes skin irritation.

-You may also want to try meditating in a sacred space in your home to bring a sense of calm to your life.
-The important thing is to find what works best for you and makes you happy.
+Another way to fend off sadness is to create a sacred space in your home to bring a sense of calm to your life.
+Find what works best for you and gives you a feeling of serenity.

-Introducing greenery to your home is an easy way to add life to your space.
+Plants add life to your living space.
 If you don’t have a green thumb, look for easy-to-care-for plants like succulents, ivy, and spider plants.

 House plants reduce stress in your living space and will boost your mood.
-They also increase levels of oxygen and remove certain toxins from the air to improve its quality.
-If it’s gloomy outside, plants will give you something green and relaxing to look at.
+They also increase the levels of oxygen in your home and remove toxins from the air to improve its quality.
+If it’s gloomy outside, plants give you something green and relaxing to look at.

 Check-In

-Whether it’s with a family member, friend, or even your doctor, it’s important to have someone to talk to, especially when you start feeling sad.
-They can help you brainstorm ways to make you feel better.
-They care about you and your happiness, and you would do the same for them.
-A phone call or visit can make all the difference.
+It’s important to have someone to talk to, especially when you start feeling sad whether it’s a family member, friend, or even your doctor.
+They can help you brainstorm ways to help you feel better as they care about you and your happiness.
+Hopefully, you would do the same for them.
+A phone call or visit from a loved one can make all the difference.

 Do what makes you happy and don’t feel SAD